SDK Application Reference

 if (hasTrigger) {

-// Set Depth Camera to a Specific Operating Mode 0
+// Set depth camera to a work mode 0

 LOGD("Disable trigger mode");